maatlabs/zescrow/README.md

 ![Zescrow architecture diagram](./assets/zescrow-arch.png)

-Zooming in on the proof generation routine, here's the interaction between the `prover` and the on-chain `agents`:
+Zooming in on the proof generation routine, here's the interaction between the `prover` and the on-chain `agent`:

 ![Proof generation flow diagram](./assets/proof-gen-flow.png)